jeantardelli/data-engineering-with-python/README.md

 * kafka-producer-consumer: contains modules that produce and consume Kafka topics in Python
 * load-database: this directory contains modules that load and query data from MySQL
 * load-nosql: this directory contains modules that load and query data from Elasticsearch
-* nifi-datalake: this directory contains files to simulate reading from the datalike which usually is a hdfs
+* nifi-datalake: this directory contains Nifi Pipelines to simulate reading data from the datalike
 * nifi-files: this directory contains the files derived from the Nifi template pipelines
 * nifi-scanfiles: this directory contains dictionary files read by ScanContent processor (e.g. VIP)
 * nifi-scripts: this directory contains shell scripts that are used with ExecuteStreamCommand in Nifi